New to classical mathematics? Wondering how it’s different from “normal” math? Read What is Classical Mathematics? first.

 Advanced Algebra & Precalculus

-Hone your math skills by reading one the greatest math and science books of all time, Newton’s Principia.
+Hone your math skills by reading Newton and Kepler.

 - 11th – 12th grade